SlaterJamesSmith/epicodus-bootcamp/solo-projects/06-doctor-lookup/README.md

 1. Install Node.js on local machine.

-2. Clone repository and navigate to project folder.
+2. Clone repository.

+3. Navigate to project root: `solo-projects/06-doctor-lookup`.

-3. Run `npm install` to load required packages.
+4. Run `npm install` to load required packages.

-4. Create new **.env** file.
+5. Create new **.env** file.

-5. In **.env**, insert template code line from below and update with API key:
+6. In **.env**, insert template code line from below and update with API key:
 ```
 exports.apiKey = ""
 ```